rarar89/timecatch/readme.txt

 Open browser with following url http://localhost:3000

+"Time from", "time to" can be added and client selected and then saved (client should be added first).
-Time from, time to and client can be added and saved CLIENTS button leads to Clients page, where new client can be added and total time checked by clicking on "details" on client.
+"CLIENTS" button leads to Clients page, where new client can be added and total time can be checked by clicking on "details" on client.